 • Peri-operative pain in the setting of coronary artery bypass graft surgery

 • Risk of GI ulceration, bleeding, and perforation

 • Renal toxicity

-Meloxicam has lower risk of myocardial, vascular and renal risks than celecoxib 3
+Meloxicam has lower risk of myocardial, vascular and renal events than celecoxib 3

 |Side effects||• Selective NSAIDs are safer for gastrointestinal tract, but more frequently cause cardiovascular side effects.